Jurisdiction Follows the Appointment

 Notice and Letters of Guardianship

 The statute also addresses how the guardian receives notice of future proceedings.
-Notice can be delivered personally or mailed to the guardian's address on file with the court and any address known to the petitioner.
+Notice can be delivered personally or mailed to the guardian's address on file with the court.
 This ensures the guardian is informed even if their contact information has changed.

 Letters of guardianship, the official court document confirming the appointment, must indicate whether the guardian was appointed by will or by court order.
-This distinction matters because testamentary guardians (those named in a will) and court-appointed guardians may have different procedural histories and priority considerations.
+This distinction matters because testamentary guardians and court-appointed guardians may have different procedural histories.